e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 - MASTERCLASS is a Hybrid program ***ONLINE & CLASSROOM***.
 - The program is divided into two major modules. :large_orange_diamond: Role-based Training :large_orange_diamond: Certification focussed Training
 - Primarily teaching classes will be conducted via Online mode.
 - There will be in-person meetups & meetings for the project presentation and other technical guidance & socialization purposes.
-The schedule will be shared during the program.
+The in-person meetup invitation schedule will be shared during the program based on how many attendees can attend the meetup.
 - It is a 3-month program.
 2 days a week .
 2 hrs per session.
 Total 48+2 Hours in 12 Weeks.
 Final 2 Hours session is for Career guidance, Interview guidance
 - Candidates will be given assignments and project work to complete within the timeline.
 - The program is not a traditional ppt session.
 It is Learn > Build > Get Feedback and Repeat.